Pumpkin Seeds for Prostate Problems and Preventing Hair Loss

 Pumpkin Seeds and Hair Loss

 Excessive DHT levels can cause many problems for men, particularly later in life.
 The same hormone responsible for enlarging the prostate and causing benign prostatic hyperplasia, also contributes to hair loss and eventually male pattern baldness.

 However, the beta-sitosterol in pumpkin seeds has been shown to act as an inhibitor of the enzyme 5-alpha-reductase.
-It’s this enzyme that converts testosterone to hair damaging dihydrotestosterone.
+It’s this enzyme that converts testosterone to hair damaging DHT.

-Black currant oil is another natural DHT blocker and well worth investigating if you are looking for a natural treatment for hair loss.
+Black currant oil is another natural remedy and well worth investigating if you are looking for a natural treatment for hair loss.

 While we are supposed to have some DHT, most men would feel a lot better, and have fewer hair loss and prostate problems, if there were less testosterone conversion happening within their bodies.

 Delta-7-sterine also reduces the damaging effects of excessive DHT by competing with it at hair follicle receptor sites.
 Many men in online forums have reported a reduction in hair loss when they make pumpkin seeds a regular addition to their diets.

 In fact, some people go so far as to apply pumpkin seed oil directly to their scalp before bed.
-The idea is to allow the delta-7-sterine, beta-sitosterol, essential fatty acids and other beneficial nutrients in pumpkin seeds to act directly on the hair follicles overnight.
+The idea is to allow the delta-7-sterine, beta-sitosterol, essential fatty acids and other beneficial nutrients to act directly on the hair follicles overnight.

-With pumpkin seed oil quite a striking deep green color, I think I’ll personally stick with snacking on the seeds.
-Alternatively, you can enjoy rich tasting pumpkin seed oil like this by the spoonful or mixed into food as a concentrated way to maintain healthy hair.
+With pumpkin seed oil a deep green color, I’ll personally stick with snacking on the seeds.
+Alternatively, you can enjoy rich tasting pumpkin oil like this by the spoonful or mixed into food as a concentrated way to maintain healthy hair.